neowit/vim-force.com/README.md

 compile/save fails due to syntax error.
 This is similar to Force.com IDE for Eclipse.

-Current version does not support environment aware code completion.
-For example if you write:
-	`String val = 'abc';`
-typing
-	`val.`
-will not bring the list of String methods as Force.com IDE may do.

-On MS Windows default configuration spawns separate DOS/CMD window on every call to command line utility.
-This annoyance can be somewhat mitigated by installing [vimproc](https://github.com/Shougo/vimproc.vim) plugin.
-When vimproc is installed vim-force.com will use it to run commands on MS Windows.

 ## Installation/System requirements

 Before vim-force.com plugin can be used the following requirements must be met: